a84277755/parser/README.md

 # parser

-simple parser tags (by text on page)
+With this app you can search CSS selectors.

-this app is only for demonstating purposes and it`s has potential bugs, leaks, used not perfect ways to implement and there is a lot of places to refactor.
+This app is only for demonstration purposes and it`s has potential bugs, leaks, used not perfect ways to implement and there is a lot of places to refactor.

 It's easy to use.

-You can receive selector from inputted text and url.
+You can receive CSS selector from inputted text and url.

 To start server use **npm start** or **node app**

-Also was added **tryParseBySelector.js** file to test your selectors (it`s separate part of the application).
+Also was added **tryParseBySelector.js** file to test your CSS selectors (it`s separate part of the application).